wangkalbi-gernessen/Rock-Paper-Scissors/README.md

 # Project Title
 ## Rock-Paper-Scissors
-Game application created with JavaScript, JQuery, Tailwind CSS and Illustrator.
+A game application created with JavaScript, JQuery, Tailwind CSS.

 - Main Page

 # Description
 ## What's this project's aim?
--
--
+- Have all users enjoy playing rock-paper-scissors with computers

 ## What problems does a given application solve?
--
--
+- Make all users passionate about this game by setting up 5 point match.

 # Demo